COSC3020/tsp-local-search-JingtianWang-28/README.md

 The total time complexity is theta(n)

-If the number of iterations is not limited, for n cities, the worst case number of iterations is O(n!)
+If the number of iterations is not limited, the 2opt algorithm will stop when all possible exchanges cannot further reduce the path length.

+For n cities, the worst case number of iterations is O(n!)

 At this time, the total time complexity is theta(n*n!)